 STEP 4.

 On the picture below you can see the connector in the unlocked state.
-Now you can pull the cable.
+Now you can pull the cable our of the connector.

-Remove and replace the old keyboard with a new keyboard.
+Remove and replace the old keyboard with a new one.

 STEP 5.